techidaily/site-facebook/source/_posts/breach-alert-your-online-identitys-safety-on-fb.md

 * Alert your friends and family as soon as possible.
 * Report the issue to Facebook via the company's official channels.

- If you need more detailed guidance, here's a full guide on[how to fix a hacked Facebook account](https://www.makeuseof.com/tag/4-immediately-facebook-account-hacked/) .
+ If you need more detailed guidance, here's a full guide on [how to fix a hacked Facebook account](https://www.makeuseof.com/tag/4-immediately-facebook-account-hacked/) .

 ## How to Protect Your Facebook Account in Future